 It’s a fact that many new real estate investors purchase properties solely with cash.
 Commonly, this is because they have the money available and don’t want to deal with banks or other lenders.
-But, this is a sign that their investment kung fu is weak.
 They think that getting a loan to purchase real estate comes with extra costs and restrictions, and while they’re kind of right, that doesn’t mean that using a loan is necessarily a bad thing.
 There are costs involved with using loans for your real estate investments, but they are often greatly outweighed by other benefits – specifically, that of utilizing leverage.

 What Is Leverage

 In short, leverage is one of the biggest advantages of investing in real estate.
 With many other types of opportunities, investors are required to have all of the funds needed up front.
 If you wanted to purchase $50,000 of stock in a company, you’d need $50,000 in cash.
 To buy precious metals or invest in a private business, the same rules apply.

 When it comes to real estate however, things are different.